requarks/docs-legacy/wiki/install/authentication.md

 10. Take note of the **Client ID** and **Client Secret** shown under **App Credentials**.
 11. (optional) Upload a logo and customize the look and description of your app.

+> :warning: Quote your slack client ID otherwise it will be treated as float instead as a string and this will cut it off.
+{.is-warning}

 Under the auth section of your config.yml, you can now enter the required info:

 ```yaml